 GASB Statement No. 99 - In April 2022, GASB Issued Statement No. 99, Omnibus 2022.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 Certain requirements of this statement have been implemented as of June 30, 2022.
-The requirements related to leases, public-private and public-public partnership (PPP)s, and Subscription-Based Information Technology Arrangements (SBITA) are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
-The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement No. 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
+The requirements related to leases, public-private and public-public partnership (PPP)s, and Subscription-Based Information Technology Arrangements (SBITA) are effective for fiscal years beginning after June 15, 2022, and all reporting of derivative instruments within the scope of Statement No. 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.